×

 What do expats in Namur appreciate most about the local culture?

 "Expats in Namur often appreciate the city's rich history and architecture, with its stunning citadel and charming old town.
 They also value the local culture's emphasis on enjoying life, particularly through good food and drink, with Belgium's famous beers and chocolates being a highlight.
 The locals' friendliness and welcoming nature is another aspect that expats appreciate, making it easier for them to settle in and feel at home.
 The city's vibrant arts scene, with numerous festivals and cultural events throughout the year, is also a big draw for expats.
 Additionally, they appreciate the slower pace of life in Namur compared to larger cities, allowing them to enjoy a more relaxed lifestyle.
 The city's location, nestled between the Sambre and Meuse rivers, offers beautiful natural scenery that expats often find refreshing and inspiring.
-Lastly, the city's bilingual nature, with both French and Dutch being spoken, is appreciated by expats as it provides an opportunity to learn new languages and engage more deeply with the local culture," commented one expat who made the move to Namur.
+Lastly, the city's bilingual nature, with both French and Dutch being spoken, is appreciated by expats as it provides an opportunity to learn new languages and engage more deeply with the local culture," said one expat who made the move to Namur.

 What do expats find most challenging?

 "Expats in Namur often find the language barrier to be the most challenging aspect of the local culture.
 While many locals do speak English, the primary languages are French and Dutch, which can make everyday tasks like shopping or using public transportation difficult for those who do not speak these languages.
 Another challenge is the Belgian attitude towards punctuality.
 Belgians are known for being very punctual and this can be a challenge for expats from cultures where time is viewed more flexibly.
 Additionally, the Belgian culture is often described as reserved and private, which can make it difficult for expats to form connections and friendships with locals.
 This can lead to feelings of isolation and loneliness.
 The bureaucracy in Belgium can also be a challenge for expats.
 There are often many rules and regulations to follow, and paperwork can be complex and time-consuming.
 Lastly, the weather in Namur can be a challenge for some expats, particularly those from warmer climates.
-The city has a temperate maritime climate, with relatively mild summers and cool, rainy winters," remarked one expat who made the move to Namur.
+The city has a temperate maritime climate, with relatively mild summers and cool, rainy winters," remarked one expat living in Namur, Belgium.

 Is there a lot of crime in Namur?